Your request is being processed, please wait.

 Hand watering flowers, trees and shrubs

-Gardens, trees, shrubs and flowers can be hand watered any day in a level one or two but not during a level three water restriction.
+Gardens, trees, shrubs and flowers can be hand watered any day in a level one, two or three but not during a level four water restriction.

 Kiddie pool and sprinkler use for children

-Yes, your kids can run through the sprinkler and you can fill fountains and other decorative features on any day during level one.
-Neither are allowed during a level two or three water restriction.
+Yes, your kids can run through the sprinkler on any day during level one and two.
+It is not allowed during a level three or four water restriction.

 What to do if you will not be home during the designated watering times